Ferrari Mondial: Design

 The Mondial uses a rear mid-engine, in 2+2 2-door coupé or 2+2 convertible bodystyles.
-It was marketed concurrently with Ferrari's 2-seater 308 GTB/GTS, 328, and 348 sports cars, sharing the major mechanical systems with the 2-seater model Ferrari marketed concurrently.
+It was marketed concurrently with Ferrari's two-seater 308 GTB/GTS, 328, and 348 sports cars, sharing the major mechanical systems with the two-seater model Ferrari marketed concurrently.

-Unlike its GT4 predecessor which was styled by the Italian Gruppo Bertone, the original Mondial 8 was designed by Pierangelo Andreani who just started working at Pininfarina with subsequent iterations redesigned by Leonardo Fioravanti, the designer with whom Ferrari had worked closely since 1951.
+Unlike its 308 GT4 predecessor which was styled by the Italian Gruppo Bertone, the original Mondial 8 was designed by Pierangelo Andreani who just started working at Pininfarina with subsequent iterations redesigned by Leonardo Fioravanti, the designer with whom Ferrari had worked closely since 1951.

 Chassis and body

 Pininfarina's bodywork was manufactured by coachbuilder Carrozzeria Scaglietti.
-Its used outer body panels fitted to a separate space-frame chassis of tubular box or oval-shaped steel sections.
+It used outer body panels fitted to a separate space-frame chassis of tubular box or oval-shaped steel sections.
 While most body panels are steel, the front lid and rear engine cover of the Mondial 8 and QV models are aluminium.
 Full-width aluminium louvre panels across the front lid and engine cover provide airflow through the front-mounted radiators and engine bay.

 Louvre grilles are located on each side of the vehicle just ahead of the rear wheels providing intake air to the engine on the right and on the left, providing air to an external oil cooler located ahead of the rear wheel arch.
 Louvres in the front polished aluminium grille provide airflow to the main radiator, supplied with coolant via alloy tubing running through the central chassis spine.
 A full-width black louvre panel is located below the rear bumper, accommodating an exhaust outlet to each side.
 Front and rear bumpers are black plastic on the Mondial 8 and QV, while the 3.2 and "t" models use integrated wrap-around glass-fibre panels finished in body colour.

 The Mondial chassis features detachable sub-frames holding major mechanical assemblies, including one at the rear supporting the engine/transmission/rear suspension assembly, to simplify engine service compared to previous V8 Ferraris.

 A forward-hinged lid covers a front compartment accommodating the spare tyre, radiators and cooling fans, battery (ahead of a wheel arch), heating and cooling systems electric control systems.
 At the rear, a full-width, insulated and trimmed luggage boot with a gas-strut-supported lid sits behind the engine bay.
 Electrically actuated pop-up headlights contain twin round lamps in each for all 8, QV and 3.2 models, and a single homofocal rectangular unit each side of the Mondial t.

 U.S. market models feature rectangular side turn-indicator lamps, front and rear.